Birmingham, West Midlands (with hybrid working)

 - Flexible working

-- Option to buy up to five days’ extra annual leave
+- 26 days’ holiday and option to buy up to five days’ extra annual leave

 It also means joining an organisation that is inclusive, that respects work-life balance and is completely dedicated to helping you achieve your full potential.
 Whether that’s through flexible working, really understanding how you work best or exposing you to real opportunities to challenge yourself, if you’re passionate about making your mark on the industry and on society, then we will help you do that.

-To be considered as a Casework Investigator, you will need:
+To be considered as an Enforcement Manager, you will need:

-- Experience of engaging with and managing stakeholders including operators, legal representatives and wider GC colleagues
+- Experience of engaging with and managing stakeholders internal and external, often in challenging circumstances

 - To be prepared to represent the Commission in interviews and hearings as part of casework and present to stakeholders where required

-- The proven ability to work at pace, managing competing deadlines and priorities
+- Proven ability to work at pace, managing competing deadlines and priorities whilst setting clear expectations for the team

-- The ability to work collaboratively within the team
+- The ability to work collaboratively within the team, leading by example, championing the ways of working whilst driving high performance

 - The willingness to drive and embed change, keeping colleagues motivated and engaged

-The closing date for this role is the 24th October 2021.
+The closing date for this role is 2nd October 2022.

 We reserve the right to change the closing date depending on the number of responses received.
 Please submit your application as soon as possible to ensure it is considered in the selection process.

-So, if you’re seeking your next challenge as a Casework Investigator, please apply via the button shown.
+So, if you’re seeking your next challenge as an Enforcement Manager, please apply via the button shown.
 This vacancy is being advertised by Webrecruit.
 The services advertised by Webrecruit are those of an Employment Agency.